Volvo D5 engine: Models

-Volvo D3 and D4
+Volvo D3 and D4 (trim level)

 In 2010 Volvo debuted a new series of two-liter engines based on the third generation D5 with all the features of that engine.
 Three models with different power outputs were available (internal model codes D5204T, D5204T2, and D5204T5), marketed as the D3 and D4 depending on output.
 The direct injection pump is a Bosch CP4 with two heads, helping to produce torque of around 400 Nm even at low engine speeds.

 The D3/D4 bore remains the same as in the D5, but with a 77 mm stroke the displacement is brought down to 1984 cc, keeping it below the vital two-litre threshold in many countries.
 The D3 is the lower-powered series, with the higher output D5204T referred to as the D4.

 In April 2011 the original D5204T2 was replaced by the upgraded D3 version, which featured Volvo's "Volvo Environment Diesel" (VED) technologies to lower emissions and consumption.
 Power and torque figures remained largely unchanged.
 In April 2012 a lower tuned engine, the 136 PS D5204T7 was announced; it was marketed as a "D3" and meanwhile the 163 PS version changed its name to "D4".